sybrew/the-seo-framework/readme.txt

 		* Various "unexplainable" bugs have been resolved, among [one where archive titles could be empty](https://core.trac.wordpress.org/ticket/47573) (although not brought up in that ticket, it solved the issue).
 These fixes alleviate our support burden.
 		* Core Sitemaps support is now mandatory.
 We no longer have to say "if" you have WP 5.5 or later.
 		* Core Sitemaps brought a new escaping method, `esc_xml()`, which will ensure future security.
-		* TODO The Color Picker was missing CSS styles, fixed in WP 5.5. (lookup WP 5.5)
-		* TODO Auto-update patch (lookup 'WP 5.5')
+		* Support for newer (less buggy) admin styles, such as a proper "default" button for the color-picker in WP 5.5 or later.
-		* TODO We no longer need to support WordPress and PHP environment testing, of which the burden was shifted to WP 5.2.
+		* We no longer need to support WordPress and PHP environment testing, of which the burden was shifted to WP 5.2.
 * **Changed:**
 	* The styled optimized sitemap now has its content centered, and is fully responsive.
 	* TSF no longer outputs metatags on Ultimate Memmber's user-pages.
 Now, it lets that plugin take over fully.
+	* TSF no longer tests for the correct PHP or WordPress version -- we now rely on WordPress handling this.
+		* WordPress isn't as gracious as we were: WP doesn't deactivate the plugin if you upload an incompatible version via FTP, which TSF did.
+However, we consider this an edge case beyond corners.
 * **Improved:**
 	* **Sitemaps:**
 		* Aside from the optimized sitemap being centered and responsive, it now also fully embraces RTL languages (Arabic, Hebrew, Farsi, et al.).